Endeavour offers selected evening and weekend lectures to help students fit their learning around family or work commitments.

-Endeavour offers lecture and tutorials throughout the week to help students fit their learning around other commitments.
+Endeavour offers lectures and tutorials throughout the week to help students fit their learning around other commitments.
 Selected subjects within the Bachelor of Health Science degrees can be completed online*, with regular online intakes that mean you can study outside traditional semester periods.
-However clinic-based based practicums and other subjects must be completed at one of our campuses, therefore these degrees cannot be studied fully online (see below for fully online study options).
+However clinic-based based practicums and Livestream classes* must be completed at one of our campuses, therefore these degrees cannot be studied fully online (see below for fully online study options).

-Students in their final semesters of study complete their clinical practice in Endeavour's on-campus professional natural medicine clinics, Wellness Clinics, which are open to the public.
+Students in their final semesters of study complete their clinical practice in Endeavour's on-campus professional natural medicine clinic, Endeavour Wellness Clinic, which is open to the public.

 Endeavour recognises that, in today’s world, the ability to learn anywhere, anytime, is highly valued.
 We offer international students the opportunity to supplement their on campus study with the ability to study some subjects online.